How does this medication work? What will it do for me?

 The first blister card contains a 14-day supply of 14 tablets.
-Each white, capsule-shaped, scored tablet with two "N"s on the scored side and "400" on the other side, contains etidronate disodium 400 mg.
+Each white, capsule-shaped, scored tablet with two "N"s on the scored side and "400" on the other side, contains 400 mg of etidronate disodium.
 Nonmedicinal ingredients: magnesium stearate, microcrystalline cellulose, povidone, and sodium starch glycolate.

 The remaining four blister cards contain a 76-day supply of 76 tablets.
-Each blue, capsule-shaped, coated tablet with "N" on one side and "500" on the other contains calcium carbonate 1,250 mg, each providing 500 mg elemental calcium.
+Each blue, capsule-shaped, coated tablet with "N" on one side and "500" on the other contains 1,250 mg of calcium carbonate, equivalent to 500 mg of elemental calcium.
 Nonmedicinal ingredients: croscarmellose sodium, FD&C Blue No. 2 Aluminum Lake, hydroxypropyl methylcellulose, microcrystalline cellulose, polyethylene glycol, silicon dioxide, stearic acid, titanium dioxide, and vegetable magnesium stearate.

 How should I use this medication?